 Many of our A&D segment products are sold to be components in our customers' end products.
-If a customer discontinues a certain endproduct line and we are unable to develop and successfully market replacement products there could be a significant decrease in our sales and an adverse effect on our operating results.
+If a customer discontinues a certain end-product line and we are unable to develop and successfully market replacement products there could be a significant decrease in our sales and an adverse effect on our operating results.
 For example, a substantial portion of PTI's revenue is generated from commercial aviation aftermarket sales.
 As certain aircraft are retired and replaced by newer aircraft, if we were unable to offer suitable aftermarket products for the newer aircraft there could be a corresponding decrease in sales associated with our products which could adversely affect our operating results.

 Much of our business is dependent on the continuous development of new products and technologies to meet the changing needs of our markets on a cost-effective basis.
 Many of these markets are highly technical from an engineering standpoint, and the relevant technologies are subject to rapid change.
 If we fail to timely enhance existing products or develop new products as needed to meet market or competitive demands, we could lose sales opportunities, which would adversely affect our business.
 In addition, in some existing contracts with customers, we have made commitments to develop and deliver new products.
-If we fail to enhance existing products in a timely manner could make our products less competitive, while our inability to successfully develop new products may limit our growth opportunities.
+If we fail to meet these commitments, the default could result in the imposition on us of contractual penalties including termination.
+Our inability to enhance existing products in a timely manner could make our products less competitive, while our inability to successfully develop new products may limit our growth opportunities.
 Development of new products and product enhancements may also require us to make greater investments in research and development than we now do, and the increased costs associated with new product development and product enhancements could adversely affect our operating results.
 In addition, our costs of new product development may not be recoverable if demand for our products is not as great as we anticipate it to be.